1. Definition

 How much your rent?

-A person’s work or educational background
+A person’s work or educational

 What kind of work do you do?